nealxm/mcsr-regex/README.md

 ---

 ## usage
-all of these sets of regex patterns are designed for use with fossabot keywords. each folder in the [data folder][data] listed above. each folder represents one keyword in fossabot dashboard. inside each folder there are two files:
+these sets of regex patterns are designed for use with fossabot keywords. each folder in the [data folder][data] listed at the top of this page represents one keyword in fossabot dashboard. inside each folder there are two files:

-`patterns.txt` (file linked above in full list of keywords)
+`patterns.txt` (this file is linked above in full list of keywords)
-each line in this file represents a separate phrase group. so far all of these regex only use one phrase per phrase group but that could change in future if it's needed. don't forget to add `regex:` before each phrase to let fossabot know you are using regex.
+each line in this file represents a single *separate* phrase group. so far, these regex patterns only use **one phrase per phrase group** but that could change in future if it is needed. don't forget to add the response you want fossabot to give and add `regex:` before each phrase to signify to fossabot that you are using regex

 `data.txt`
-these are all chat messages i've copy-pasted directly from twitch chats used to help me develop these regex patterns.
+these are all chat messages copy-pasted directly from twitch chats used to help develop these regex patterns. along with development, keeping these tests helps ensure future changes do not break any old functionality.

 ## additional resources
 1) <https://regex101.com>
-this is where i write all the regex patterns and i would recommend it to anyone who wants to modify these regex patterns or develop new ones.
+this is where i write all the regex patterns, and i would recommend it to anyone who wants to modify these regex patterns or develop new ones.
 2) <https://docs.fossabot.com/keywords>
-this is just the documentation for keywords for fossabot and is really helpful if you are struggling to get these regex stings to work for your fossabot.
+here is the documentation for keywords for fossabot and is helpful if you are struggling to get these regex stings to work for your fossabot.

 ## feedback, testing, and development
-if you are using these regex patterns and notice a message does not get a proper response feel free to message me or open an issue [here][issues] on the github repository. i will add the message you've found to the testing data text file so that it's checked every time i update these regex patterns in the future. please do feel free to suggest new regex sets/keywords to be developed in future or any changes you would like to how this repository or how it is organized :)
+if you are using these regex patterns and notice a message does not get a proper response feel free to message me or open an issue [here][issues] directly on the github repository. after helping fix the problem, i will also add the message you have found to the testing data text file so that it is checked every time i update these regex patterns in the future. please do feel free to suggest new regex patterns/keywords to be developed in future or any changes you would like to how this repository or how it is organized :)

 ## contributors
 anyone who has developed anything from these regex patterns: